Satisfactory Academic Progress

 During this probationary period your progress will be reviewed at the end of the fall semester.
 After the review, if it is determined that you are not making sufficient academic progress you will not be eligible to receive federal financial aid for the spring semester.

-Pacific McGeorge School of Law will allow students to receive federal aid for a maximum of 84 months after they commence law study at Pacific McGeorge or a law school from which Pacific McGeorge has accepted transfer units.
+McGeorge School of Law will allow students to receive federal aid for a maximum of 84 months after they commence law study at McGeorge or a law school from which McGeorge has accepted transfer units.
 This time frame corresponds with ABA Standard 304(c).

 Contact the Financial Aid Office